waynodiablo/Oystercard/further_javascript/frontend_single_page_app_guidance.md

 # Frontend, single page app guidance

 * How will you serve your app?
-Maybe a very simple library like :pill: [http-server](../pills/http_server.md)?
+Maybe a very simple node library like :pill: [http-server](../pills/http_server.md)?
+(This is exempt from the "no frameworks, no libraries" rule.)

 * How will you write and run unit tests?
 Have a look at :pill: [writing tests without a testing library](../pills/writing_tests_without_a_testing_library.md).